-EXPOSING YOUR CHILD'S Bergen and the synthesis of the synthesis been opened on the device.
-There is a warning on the singertal websit about uploading images and videos to 'Our Story' stating that "snaps you submit to 'Our Story' on still show up on the Map, no matter which location setting you choose!."
-When uploading to 'Our Story' your child's image or video could appear in 'Search results and Stories on or off Snapchat-today or in the future."
+EXPOSING YOUR CHILD'S Bergen and the synthesis of the synthesis and videos to 'Our story's stating that "snaps you submit to 'Our Story's can still show up on the May, no matter which location setting you choose!."
+When uploading to 'Our Story's your child's limage or video could appear in 'Search results and Stories on or off Snapchat-today or in the future."

 LENS EXPLORER The 'Lens Studio' on Snapchat gives users the eedom to use their imagination to design their own filters for themselves and others to use.
 Snapchat lates that the lenses users create 'must comply with our Lens Studio Submission Guidelines and states that the lenses u our Lens Studio Submission Guidelines and Community Guidelines and must be appropriate for Snapchatters ages 13+."
 The 'Lens Explorer' in the app now enables users to choose from thousands of these creations to alter their snaps.
-Anyone can create a lens for Snapchat, which gives opportunities for age-inappropriate content to be uploaded.
+Anyone can create a lens for Snapchet, which gives opportunities for age-inappropriate content to be uploaded.